graphidev/WOK/README.md

     - Locales _(providing a translation interface)_

+## Guidelines

+The v2.x branch has an all new roadmap, in opposition with a complete-closed-architecture.
+It follows the [KISS](https://en.wikipedia.org/wiki/KISS_principle) and theses rules among others :

+- Do not provide features that would not be used.
+- Allow code customization instead of options based features.
+- Do not prevent custom projects architectures possibilities.
+- Keep a professionnal approach, without hacks.
+- ...

 ## Versioning convention

 This framework releases versioning are based on the [Semantic versioning 2.0.0](http://semver.org/).
 This means that this project releases use the **MAJOR**.**MINOR**.**PATCH**-**EXTRA** template where :